 - Sharps must be placed in the official sharps storage container by the owner of the sharps container.

-- Sharps containers are not be be left unattended at any collection facility.
+- Sharps containers are not to be left unattended at any collection facility.

 Please understand fire personnel are on call 24 hours a day, and may be out of their station on a call when you arrive.